EraldyHq/kubee/docs/bin/kube-x-helm-post-renderer.md

 # JSONNET

+The project file system layout is:
-* The files with the extension `jsonnet` stored in the `jsonnet` directory are executed.
+* the project directory is the subdirectory `jsonnet`
-* The output is added as new manifest (ie new resources)
+* it contains optionally the jsonnet bundler manifest `jsonnetfile.json`
-* If the jsonnet script is in the directory:
+* the main file is called `main.jsonnet`
-  * `jsonnet/multi`, a multi-execution is executed (ie with the `--multi` flag of Jsonnet where each key of the Json object is a manifest path)
+* the files found at the project root directory with the extension `jsonnet` are executed in multimode, each key of the Json object is a manifest path (ie with the `--multi` flag of Jsonnet)
-  * otherwise, a normal execution occurs and the expected output should be a single json manifest
+  * Single mode execution is supported but not recommended.
+It happens when the Jsonnet script contains the term `single` (ie the expected output should be a single json manifest)

+The Jsonnet script:
-The Jsonnet script got the `values` via the values external variable.
+* can get the helm `values` via the `values` jsonnet external variable.
+* should not output manifest path in multimode that contains directory. ie only a name, no slash

-Minimal Example:
+Minimal Working Example:
 ```jsonnet
 local values =  {
     kube_x: {